bertreb/pimatic-bluelink/README.md

 ## Config of the plugin
 ```
 {
   username:  "The username of your Kia Uvo account"
   password:  "The password of your Kia Uvo account"
   region:    "The region ('EU', US or 'CA') only tested for 'EU'
-  pin:			       " The Uvo pin for get access to the car"
+  pin:       "The Uvo pin for get access to the car"
   debug:     "Debug mode.
 Writes debug messages to the Pimatic log, if set to true."
 }
 ```